 delivering more than inspiration

-Deadline: 11:59 AM (noon) on April 252025
+Deadline: 11:59 AM (noon) on May 20, 2026

-Public art calls
+public art calls

 Creating a work of public art is an opportunity to use your artform to connect communities, create memorable urban places, and build an inclusive, attractive, liveable, healthy, and thriving city for the future.